 You’ll also need to consider safety and security features that come with different Wrike plans to protect your data and ensure compliance.

-Wrike offers various security features, such as SAML-based SSO and two-factor authentication (2FA) in its Enterprise and Pinnacle plans.
+Wrike offers various security features, such as SAML-based SSO and two-factor authentication (2FA) in its Business and Pinnacle plans.
 These higher-tier plans also provide custom access roles and user audit reports, while the lower-tier plans provide only some security features like data encryption and regular backups.
 Choosing the right plan with the appropriate security safeguards helps your team maintain data integrity and protect sensitive information.

 Wrike Pricing FAQs